Studio

 What level do you teach?
 Do you teach beginners?

 Thankfully, the old fashioned idea that children shouldn’t take voice lessons is beginning to fade.
-(See the American Academy of Teachers of Singing position paper on the subject here.)

 Do I need to commit to long term lessons or can I just schedule lesson on appointment?
 I’m already a working singer and I just want some extra coaching for my show/audition/recording.